JaimeHyland/farming-futures/README.md

 Pressure of time and my current ignorance of the finer points of aesthetic web design has meant that:
 -  I haven't been able to use a range of tints, much less adopt and implement a fully-fledged colour palette.
 - The favicon images are not particularly attractive in basic design or colour scheme.
 If I had my time over, I would have made them very differently.
-- I would like to have implemented one or two more features based on css-only modal dialogs.
+- I would like to have implemented one or two more features based on css-only modal dialogs, especially in the 'Breakthroughs' section of the main page.
+- I would have liked to implement interactivity with the events, providing the user with routing information for upcoming events on selection, and perhaps showing the user images of events in the past.

-Two pages that I originally hoped to include in my project (i.e. "The Present" and "The Future" pages) have disappeared from my project.
+Two pages that I originally hoped to include in my project (i.e. "The Present" and "The Future" pages) have disappeared from my project for reasons of time.

 Also due to lack of time, some individual pictures have appeared in several places on the site (though never on the same page ...
 I hope!!).
 In a real-life site, that wouldn't happen.